Asset Location: Bonds in RRSP vs TFSA for a Canadian Investor

 Marc Pineault helps Ontario families and business owners build estate plans that protect their assets and reduce probate fees.

-Marc Pineault is a financial planner in London, Ontario with The Co-operators, serving individuals, families, and business owners across Southwestern Ontario.
+Marc Pineault is a financial planner in London, Ontario, serving individuals, families, and business owners across Southwestern Ontario.

 Marc Pineault provides needs-based life insurance planning for individuals and business owners in Southwestern Ontario.